Ashutosh-Panda2004/Operating-System/README.md

 # Operating System Lecture Notes (Lecture 1)

 ## **Introduction**

-Hello, this is Lakshay, and today we are starting Lecture 1 of the Operating System (OS) series.
 We will begin with the basics of what an OS is, why it is necessary, and why it exists.

 ---